dan7800/VulnerableAndroidAppOracle/Vulnerabilities/AndroidJavascript/README.md

 ### Steps to build the News View App

-1. Open new project with name “AndroidJavaScript”, save the package name will will need next
+1. Open new project with name “AndroidJavaScript”, save the package name as we need it in later steps.

 <img style="margin:10px;" src="https://github.com/dan7800/VulnerableAndroidAppOracle/blob/master/Pictures/AndroidJavascript/image3.png" alt="Image">